firefly-iii/docs/new-docs/importing-data/introduction.md

 * Your bank may not be supported, despite our best efforts.
 * You might not be able to easily automate the import/sync process.

+## How these apps work

+All of these apps connect to the Firefly III API, which is available at `/api/v1` and documented [on a separate website](https://api-docs.firefly-iii.org/).
+To connect these apps to the API, most require an access token or some kind of an OAuth flow to be followed.

 ## Available tools

 A universal tool to import transactions into your Firefly III installation is the [CSV importer](http://github.com/firefly-iii/csv-importer).
 If that fails, check out the [Spectre importer](http://github.com/firefly-iii/spectre-importer).
 The Spectre API is provided by a fintech company called Salt Edge.
 They offer a **trial** of their Spectre API which you can use to connect to your bank.